slazav/device2/Readme.md

 ###  Driver `net` -- network devices

-Driver reads answer from the device only if there is a question mark '?' in the message.
+Driver reads answer from the device only if there is a question mark '?' in the first word of the message.

-Defaults correspond to LXI raw protocol.
+Defaults parameters correspond to LXI raw protocol.

-Options:
+Parameters:

 * `-addr`          -- Network address or IP.
                       Required.
 * `-port <N>`      -- Port number.